ArweaveInscription/ArweaveInscription.github.io/README.md

 **Mint**

 Complete a mint transaction by submitting a JSON format document.
-The receiving address must be the black hole address **`AAA..AA`**.
+The receiving address must be the black hole address **`AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`**.

 Ensure that **`tick`** in mint matches the **`tick`** in deploy.
 The **`amt`** must less than or equal to the **`lim`** in deploy.
 Burning a specified quantity of AR, as indicated in the deploy transaction, is necessary for the mint operation.